Cadillac Area Public Schools: 2017 Bond

-Veterans Memorial Stadium repaired cracking concrete, built a new bathhouse adjacent to the stadium, complied to ADA laws, created an area for food trucks to set up, and replaced the grass field with an Turf field The turf now hosts soccer and football games, and also hosts other events such as marching band shows, and the Cadillac Memorial Day Celebration Ceremony.
+Veterans Memorial Stadium repaired cracking concrete, built a new bathhouse adjacent to the stadium, complied to ADA laws, created an area for food trucks to set up, and replaced the grass field with a turf field The turf now hosts soccer and football games, and also hosts other events such as marching band shows, and the Cadillac Memorial Day Celebration Ceremony.
 The tennis courts north of the school also were replaced, and bleachers were added for spectators.

 Cadillac Innovation High School, formerly Cooley High School, was previously housed in the Cooley School building and annex at 213 Granite Street.
 The old historic Cooley School Building was no longer in a state to house students.
 The school then moved to a wing at the Baker College of Cadillac.
 There students had access to college resources, had gym classes and other physical activities at the Cadillac Dillon Community YMCA, and was across the street from the carrer technical education center through the WMISD CTC.
 With the bond proposal, the school then would be relocated across the street from the existing high school.
 A former elementary school, which in recent years housed 4 classes at the high school, was converted to house the Innovation High School.
 This would put all students who attend Cadillac Area Public Schools in buildings owned by the district.
 The students at the Innovation High School have to use cafeteria and gymnasium facilities across the street where the high school formerly was.
-These facilities were built in the 1990's, which meant little to no renovations in that part of the building.
+These facilities were built in the 1990s, which meant little to no renovations in that part of the building.

 Central administration, which is the office for the superintendent and other business professionals for Cadillac Area Public Schools also underwent changes.
 The offices were previously located in a shared building in downtown Cadillac, south of the movie theater and Cadillac Lofts Complex.
 The offices then moved back to the high school campus into renovated offices where the former high school main office stood.
 This change brought district leadership closer to staff and students, but ensured all staff for Cadillac Schools were working on school property.

 The district bus garage, owned by Dean Transportation also had upgrades to current busses, but also saw the purchase of two electric school busses, the first district to do so in the area.

 During this period, McKinley Elementary, a former elemantray that closed its doors in 2012, burnt to the ground.
 The site now sits empty and is used as a parking lot for Diggins Hill Community Park by residents.